 Sima and Aylin

-Aylin surveys the snow goblins gathering at the back window after nightfall caps a particularly snowy day.
+Aylin surveys the snow goblins marching toward the back window on a snowy night.

 Alexander never met a snow bank that he didn’t want to eat.